Facebook is finally using a potent tool against COVID-19 misinformation

 While this change might be a half-step in the right direction, researchers remain concerned that Facebook’s efforts to fight misinformation are too little, too late.

 Meanwhile, COVID-19 misinformation, particularly about vaccines, continues to spread rapidly.
-A May 2020 study out of Nature found that while anti-vaccination groups contain fewer members than pro-vaccination groups, they have a larger number of pages, experience more growth, and are more connected to users who haven’t made up their mind about vaccines.
+In May 2020, Nature published a study—based on data collected from February-October 2019, before the pandemic began—that found that while anti-vaccination groups contain fewer members than pro-vaccination groups, they have a larger number of pages, experience more growth, and are more connected to users who haven’t made up their mind about vaccines.
 An October report from the U.K.-based non-profit, Center for Countering Digital Hate (CCDH), finds that some 31 million people follow anti-vaccination groups on Facebook.

 “I think its great that Facebook is conscientiously thinking about misinformation on the platform specifically related to COVID-19 vaccines and they are trying to redirect people to more trustworthy sources,” says Kolina Koltai, a post-doctoral researcher who works at University of Washington’s Center for an Informed Public.
 “But they’ve got a lot of work cut out for them just because of the quick moving nature of misinformation.”

-Note: This story has been updated with clarifications from Facebook.